jbush001/NyuziProcessor/README.md

     cd rtl/fpga/de2-115
     make
 </pre>
-- Load the bitstream onto the board (must be done if the board is power cycled)
+- Load the bitstream onto the board (this only needs to be done once each time the board is power cycled)
 <pre>
     make program
 </pre>